ra-jeev/write-assist-ai/README.md

 # Write Assist AI

-The WriteAssistAI extension for VSCode utilizes the OpenAI APIs (or OpenAI compatible proxies) to offer AI-powered writing assistance for markdown, LaTeX, quarto and plain text files.
+The WriteAssistAI extension for VSCode utilizes the OpenAI APIs (or OpenAI compatible proxies) to offer AI-powered writing assistance for `markdown`, `LaTeX`, `quarto`, `typst (.typ)` and `plain text` files.
 It comes with some default actions to rephrase the selected text, or perform tasks like tone change, summarize, expand etc. These actions are completely configurable through the extension's settings.

 ## 🎯 Features